RiceC-at-MasonHS/pass-printer/README.md

 The system follows a linear data path from student input to physical output:

-1. **Input:** A student completes a Google Form designated for attendance tracking late arrivals and early releases from school.
+1. **Input:** A student completes a Google Form designated for tracking late arrivals and early releases.
 2. **Trigger:** The form submission is recorded in a Google Spreadsheet.
 An Apps Script trigger detects the new entry.
-3. **Transmission:** The Apps Script sends an HTTP request to our dedicated server.
+3. **Transmission:** The Apps Script sends a secure HTTP request to the print server with student details (name, timestamp, reason, student ID).
-4. **Processing:** A Python/Flask server running on a Raspberry Pi receives the data.
+4. **Schedule Lookup:** The print server queries the local SQLite database to fetch the student's current class schedule (period, room, teacher, end time).
+5. **Pass Generation:** The server formats a hall pass with student info, late reason, and current class details.
-5. **Output:** The server communicates with a POS (Point of Sale) printer to generate a physical receipt/artifact for the student to carry to class.
+6. **Output:** The pass is sent to a USB-connected POS thermal printer to generate a physical receipt for the student to carry to class.

+**Resilience:** If the schedule database is unavailable, the pass will still print with "unknown" fields rather than failing completely, ensuring the system remains operational.

 ## **Local Cache / Schedule Scraper**

-The `local-cache` component is a sidecar utility that automatically extracts and maintains an up-to-date cache of student schedules from Smartpass.
-This data is critical for the attendance system to function effectively.
+The `local-cache` component is a critical sidecar utility that automatically extracts and maintains an up-to-date cache of student schedules from Smartpass.
+This data enables the print server to include current class information on each printed pass.

 **Key Features:**
-- **Automated Extraction:** Runs daily (via systemd timer) to pull the latest student schedules from Smartpass using headless browser automation
+- **Automated Daily Sync:** Runs daily at 3:00 AM (via systemd timer) to pull the latest student schedules from Smartpass using headless browser automation
-- **Local Storage:** Caches schedule data in a shared SQLite database (`/opt/pass-printer/data.db`)
+- **Local SQLite Database:** Caches schedule data at `/opt/pass-printer/data.db` for fast lookups with zero external dependencies
-- **Manual Triggers:** Provides a local web API on for on-demand schedule syncing
+- **On-Demand Syncing:** Provides a local web API on port 48273 for manual schedule refreshes when needed
-- **Robust Authentication:** Uses the `auth_clever.py` module for secure, headless login via Playwright
+- **Secure Authentication:** Uses the `auth_clever.py` module for automated, headless login via Playwright

-This component ensures that the print-server always has access to current (today's) student information and schedules without requiring real-time lookups to external systems.
+- **Graceful Degradation:** If the database is unavailable, the print server continues to function and generates passes with default values

+**Data Integration:** When a pass is printed, the server automatically queries the local cache to fetch the student's current period, class name, room number, teacher name, and period end time—all populated from the Smartpass extract.

+See [local-cache/README.md](local-cache/README.md) and [local-cache/SCHEMA.md](local-cache/SCHEMA.md) for technical details.

 ## **Technical Stack**